ADITYA-SUNKAVALLI/Corrective-RAG/README.md

 ---

-# ⭐ Project Highlights

-This project demonstrates practical implementation of:

-* Retrieval-Augmented Generation
-* Multi-document question answering
-* Semantic vector search
-* FAISS vector databases
-* NVIDIA embedding models
-* LLM-based retrieval evaluation
-* LangGraph conditional workflows
-* Query rewriting
-* Web-augmented RAG
-* Streamlit conversational UI
-* Multiple PDF processing
-* Source-aware retrieval decisions

----

-## 📄 License
+# 📄 License

 This project is intended for educational and portfolio purposes.

-Add an appropriate open-source license if you plan to distribute the project publicly.
+If you plan to distribute the project publicly, add an appropriate open-source license such as MIT.